 Monday, October 21, 2013

-Next came my talk last Tuesday at the Stalbridge Library - which turned out to be a delightful event.
-The members had brought delicious canapés and go with the generous provision of wine and there were flowers on my table which they insisted I should take home.
-I was very touched by all their kindness - and I think - hope - that it all went well.
+The Cilento Dove has now been published and my talk at the Sherborne Literary Festival followed by an event at the Stalbridge Library - which turned out to be a delightful event - both went well.
+There the members had brought wine and delicious canapés and and there were flowers on my table which they insisted I should take home.
+I was very touched by all their kindness.

 The event at Winstone’s Book Shop in Sherborne was excellent too - wine and canapés (by Raymond) - and a real party atmosphere.
 I had thought I was meant to be playing the leading roll of the evening, but Raymond’s cheese straws definitely won the day!
 Huge thanks to everyone.
 It was a great evening.